Mechanisms of decadal climate variability

 Wills, R.C., T. Schneider, J.M.
 Wallace, D.S.
 Battisti, and D.L.
 Hartmann, 2018: Disentangling global warming, multidecadal variability, and El Niño in Pacific temperatures.
 Geophysical Research Letters, 45, doi:10.1002/2017GL076327.
 [PDF] [SI] [Official version] [Code] [Science Editor's Note] [PCC Research Highlight]

 Wills, R.C., D.S.
 Battisti, D.L.
 Hartmann, and T. Schneider, 2017: Extracting modes of variability and change from climate model ensembles.
 Proceedings of the 7th International Workshop on Climate Informatics: CI 2017, V. Lyubchich, N.C.
 Oza, A. Rhines, and E. Szekely, Eds., NCAR Technical Note NCAR/TN-536+PROC, 25-28.
 [PDF] [Official version]

 Wills, R.C.J., K.C.
 Armour, D.S.
 Battisti, and D.L.
 Hartmann, 2018: Ocean-atmosphere dynamical coupling fundamental to the Atlantic Multidecadal Oscillation.
-Journal of Climate, Revised August 2018.
+Journal of Climate, in press.
 [PDF]

 Wills, R.C.J., D.S.
 Battisti, C. Proistosecu, L. Thompson, D.L.
 Hartmann, and K.C.
-Armour: Oceanic signatures of North Pacific decadal variability, in preparation.
+Armour: Ocean circulation signatures of North Pacific decadal variability, submitted to GRL.
+[PDF]

 Wills, R.C.J., K.C.
 Armour, D.S.
 Battisti, C. Proistosecu, and D.L.
 Hartmann: Characterizing unforced low-frequency variability of global temperature and top-of-atmosphere energy imbalance in climate models, in preparation.